Sibakumarpanda/Python_Coding_Practice_for_beginners/README.md

 ## Content of this Repository

-This repository contains the Basic Python Concepts , code examples with complete understanding as per below Outline .
+-This whole repository contains the understanding from Basic Python Concepts & code examples to some what advanced topics.

+-For more easier understanding, this whole repo is classified in to four different sections as below.

 # Python Fundamentals
   1. Input and Output in Python